ZhiYong0821/Class-Management-System/README.md

 	5. Update Record: Modify existing student details.
 	6. Delete Record: Remove a student record by ID.
 	7. Save Database: Save all changes back to the file.
-	8. Declaration Compliance: Ensures the team complies with plagiarism and privacy policies.

 # Tech Stack